adityadani/pxdocs/content/portworx-install-with-kubernetes/storage-operations/create-pvcs/create-proxy-volume-pvcs.md

 **NOTE:** The <!-- optional? --> `nfs:` prefix instructs Portworx to use the NFS protocol for reflecting an external datasource.
     {{</info>}}
   * **parameters.proxy_nfs_exportpath:** With the export path on the NFS server.
+  * **parameters.mount_options:** With the standard linux NFS mount options to use while mounting the NFS share.

     ```text
     kind: StorageClass